-Asbestos is a group of minerals, although it is often referred to as just one mineral.
-This group of minerals includes six different fibrous substances: amosite, chrysotile, crocidolite, tremolite, actinolite, and anthophyllite.
-These minerals are silicate-based, meaning they are made largely of silicon and oxygen, and their structure is made up of bundles of long, thin fibers that can be pulled apart.
+Asbestos is actually a group of minerals, although it is often referred to as a single mineral.
+This group of minerals includes six different fibrous substances.
+These silicate-based substances are made of silicon and oxygen and include amosite, chrysotile, crocidolite, tremolite, actinolite, and anthophyllite.
+The structure consists of bundles of long, thin fibers that easily pull apart.

 Types of Asbestos